Samualjensen/work-day-scheduler/README.md

 ## Credits

-Starter code was provided by Xandromus through Github and given to us though the Bootcamp spot.
-Some additional guidence and help was provided by the #askbcs learning assistant through slack.
+Starter code was provided by Georgeyoo through Github and given to us though the Bootcamp spot.

 ## License